 And there are all these tracks as well.
 Slide, they’re different to the ones that you get from YouTube, obviously.
 And then you can filter by genre, you can filter by mood, there are even ones with vocals.

 And they there’s currently 7,000 over 7,000 tracks, which is a lot of tracks.
 These are ones that you can access once again for free.
 The catch is, and people don’t read terms and conditions, the catch is once again, with the Facebook sound collection, you can only use this for Facebook, right?

 You can’t take Facebook’s music and use it on YouTube.
 You can’t take it and use it on Twitch or you can’t take it and you can’t use it on any other social media platform that is not Facebook-specific.

 I don’t know about Instagram.
 I couldn’t tell from these terms and conditions so I’m not going to comment about that, but just keep in mind that if you do want to use this music that it’s only available for Facebook, if you choose to use it.

-So first of all, I’m just going to the first paid option that I want to talk about is a new one that a new player to the music market.
+First of all, I’m just going to the first paid option that I want to talk about is a new one that a new player to the music market.
 And these guys are lit and I’m really pumped about these guys.
-So Lickd.
+Lickd.